 He aims to show how new economic ideas, and new alignments of free-trade and protectionist doctrines with kindred causes (e.g. peace, international copyright, opposition to slavery, territorial expansion), have been forged in circumstances where the correct application of the doctrines is ambiguous or seemingly inexpedient.

 Professor Meardon was a Fulbright scholar and lecturer at the Universidad de los Andes in Bogotá, Colombia, in the spring of 2008, and a Senior Research Fellow at the Center for the History of Political Economy at Duke University in 2011-2012.
-He is on the Executive Committee of the History of Economics Society and is a member of the editorial board of the journal History of Economic Thought and Policy.
+During the spring of 2014 he was a visiting faculty member at the Universidad EAFIT in Medellín, Colombia.
+Since 2013 he is editor of the Journal of the History of Economic Thought.